neckberg/hashdown/README.md

 - enriched flour
 ```

-By default, `write_to_file` will use the shorthand "dash" lists and sequential "blank" hash headers when possible, but this behavior can be changed via the third and fourth parameters:
+By default, `write_to_file` will use the shorthand "dash" lists and sequential "blank" hash headers when possible (as shown above).
+But this behavior can be changed via the 3rd and 4th parameters:
-- $b_omit_numeric_array_keys, bool: Omit explicit key values for sequential numeric arrays if true.
+- `b_shorthand_lists`, bool: Use shorthand syntax for lists if true.
-- $b_shorthand_lists, bool: Use shorthand syntax for lists if true.
+- `b_omit_numeric_array_keys`, bool: Omit explicit key values for sequential numeric arrays if true.

 Assuming the same `$x_twinkie` variable defined above, the following calls will produce the output beneath:
 ```php